 Tonatiuh was raised in San Miguel de Allende, Mexico.
 He moved to the United States as a teenager.
 His experiences living in both countries are evident in his writing.

-More Books to Bring Diversity to your 3rd, 4th, and 5th Grade Students
+More Books to Bring Diversity to your 3rd, 4th, and 5th Grade Classroom Library

 If you're serious about adding diversity to your 3rd, 4th, or 5th grade classroom library, then there are many other talented authors of color that you can choose from!
 You might want to check out: